martin-ger/lwip_nat_arduino/README.md

 # lwip_nat_arduino
-lwip library with NAT feature for Arduino environment
+lwip library with NAT routing feature for Arduino environment

 ## Install
 Install the Arduino environment for the esp8266 as described here: https://github.com/esp8266/Arduino .
 As you are here, you probably did this already...